CodingGarden/faqs/README.md

 ## How old are you?

+The oldest I've ever been.

 You don't want to know.
 You will either be disappointed, surprised, or it will have no effect.
 Either way, you really don't want to know.

 I usually say I'm 75+ on stream as a joke.
 I'm a bit younger than that.
 Please don't ask about my age, or share my age in the chat if you do know it.

 ## Who is that dog on the getting started screen?
 Do you really have a Saint Bernard?

 I do have a dog!
 His name is Panzer.
-He is a ~6 year old Saint Bernard.
+He is a ~6.75 year old Saint Bernard.
 He weighs about 130+ lbs.
 He is a very good boy, but he is afraid of the stairs, so he will not come down stairs to where I stream.

 I was streaming at an undisclosed location once, and [he did make an appearance](https://clips.twitch.tv/FantasticFreezingCrabBudStar).

+I also did an IRL dog walk you can watch [here](https://www.twitch.tv/videos/1633203073)

 # Tech Preferences